Skip to content

 Partial Data Loss

-• If some Session data or Log, Trace data is lost, first exclude whether sampleRate < 1 is set in FTRUMConfig, FTLoggerConfig, FTTraceConfig.
+• If some data from a RUM Session or a few pieces of data from Log or Trace are lost, first exclude whether sampleRate < 1 is set in FTRUMConfig, FTLoggerConfig, or FTTraceConfig.

-• Incomplete RUM data, missing Resource or Action data?
+• Incomplete RUM data collection, missing Resource or Action data?

-Resource and Action data are bound to View.
-Ensure that there is a FTReactNativeRUM.startView operation.
-Refer to the RUM-View documentation to implement View event collection.
+Resource and Action data are bound to Views.
+Ensure there is an FTReactNativeRUM.startView operation.
+Refer to the RUM View documentation to implement View event collection.

-• Check the network of the device uploading data and the network and load of the device where datakit is installed.
+• Investigate network issues on the device uploading data and network/load issues on the device where datakit is installed.

 Compatibility Issues